opentok/Opentok-Java-SDK/README.md

 `sessionProperties` parameter passed into the `OpenTok.createSession()` method (see "Creating Sessions," above).

-You can dynamically set the archive layout using the `setArchiveLayout(String archiveId, ArchiveProperties properties)` method.
+You can dynamically set the archive layout (while the archive is being recorded)  using the `setArchiveLayout(String archiveId, ArchiveProperties properties)` method.
 Refer [OpenTok documentation](https://tokbox.com/developer/rest/#change_composed_archive_layout) for more information.
 You can use the `ArchiveProperties` builder as follows:
 ```JAVA